Phonics Tracker ("We") are committed to protecting and respecting your privacy.

 - details of interactions that the School and its Data Subjects have with us regarding the Product, together with any other information that the Data Controller (School) choose to provide us with, for example, through correspondence and interactions with our customer and technical support teams;

 - information collected automatically relating to the Product about how a user’s device has interacted with the Site, including the pages accessed and links clicked, download errors, length of visits to certain pages, page interaction information, and methods used to browse away from any page;

 - the answers provided by users of the Product to the phonemes and words.

 The School Data will be obtained, held and used by the Company to enable the Company to carry out its obligations arising from the terms and conditions entered into between the School and the Company regarding the use by the School and its users of the Product, including the Site and Apps.

 - The Company and the School shall comply with all Applicable Data Protection Law in respect of the Processing of the data.

-- The Company shall Process the Data as a Processor for the purposes described in Annex A to this Schedule and otherwise strictly in accordance with the instructions of the School (the "Permitted Purpose"), except where otherwise required by any EU (or any EU Member State) law applicable to the Company.
+- The Company shall Process the Data as a Processor for the purposes described in this policy strictly in accordance with the instructions of the School (the "Permitted Purpose"), except where otherwise required by any EU (or any EU Member State) law applicable to the Company.

-- The School hereby instructs and authorises the Company to process the Data for the purposes described in Annex A to this Schedule, and as otherwise reasonably necessary to enable the Company to provide the Product to the School.
+- The School hereby instructs and authorises the Company to process the Data for the purposes described in this policy, and as otherwise reasonably necessary to enable the Company to provide the Product to the School.

 - The School warrants and represents that it has obtained all consents from individuals (including students, parents and guardians, and staff at the School) whose Data the School supplies to the Company in connection with the School’s use of the Product for the lawful Processing of the Data.
 The School shall indemnify the Company against all costs, claims, damages, expenses, losses and liabilities incurred by the Company arising out of or in connection with any failure (or alleged failure) by the School to obtain such consents.